 What is Cost Plus Pricing?

 In simple words, it is a strategy of pricing a product in the market by adding a specific margin to the cost of that product.
-This margin, or better known as mark-up, is the entrepreneur’s profit.
+This margin, better known as mark-upMark-upThe percentage of profits derived over the cost price of the product sold is known as markup.
+It is determined by dividing the company's total profit by the cost price of the product and multiplying the result by 100., is the entrepreneur’s profit.

 Thus, a stepwise approach is: